SHAKAR-AFZAL/us-presidential-election-analysis-powerbi/README.md

 # US Presidential Election Data Analysis – Power BI Dashboard

 A data analytics project that explores voting patterns and election results using **Ms Excel & Power BI**.
-The dashboard provides insights into electoral votes, popular votes, and state-level election outcomes.
+The dashboard provides the insights into electoral votes, popular votes, and state-level election outcomes.

 This project demonstrates how **data visualization and analytics** can be used to understand political trends and election results.